 Further information on the SAS online system and details on the submission of medicinal cannabis applications can be found at: Special Access Scheme online system

-The current processing time for approval by the TGA is approximately 48 hours, and State Health Authorities can take up to one week or longer, pending Requests for Information on incomplete or incorrect applications.
+The current processing time for approval by the TGA is approximately 48 hours, but can take longer, pending Requests for Information on incomplete or incorrect applications.

 The Endocannabinoid System is a complex regulatory system made up of receptors, molecules called endocannabinoids, and enzymes that either synthesize or metabolize those endocannabinoids.
 The main function of the endocannabinoid system is to regulate the human body by maintaining homeostasis.